zAlweNy26/ambo/README.md

 - [ ] Add terms and conditions translation
 - [ ] Add support for other languages
 - [ ] Add support for other bingo types (sinco, zubbio, etc...)
-- [ ] Add sort of online multiplayer

 ## Setup